ArchitAgrawal14/income-tax-calculator/README.md

   You can run the file by double clicking(For some editors) or in case of Vs-code right click and go to "open with live
   server" or you can use "Alt+L Alt+O" to open file in live server.

-e.Explore:Now you will be able to View And text the project as per the need.
+e.Explore:Now you will be able to View And test the project as per the need.

 5.Usage: